-In this draft biosecurity import risk review, risk management describes the process of implementing measures to address biosecurity risks identified in the review as exceeding Australia's ALOP, whilst at the same time ensuring that negative effects on trade are minimised.
-Additional measures may be required by the Australian Government Department of Health and Aged Care, or the Australian Government Department of Climate Change, Energy, the Environment and Water, to address risks relevant to the health of people or the environment (respectively).
+In this biosecurity import risk review, risk management describes the process of implementing measures to address the underlying requirement for species verification, as well as the biosecurity risks identified in the review as exceeding Australia's ALOP.
+In establishing these measures, the negative effects on trade have been minimised.